 - Ed25519 for signatures

 - X25519 for ECDH key exchanges

-- HKDF for key derivation
+- · HKDF for key derivation

-- Encrypted tokens are based on the Fernet spec

-- Ephemeral keys derived from an ECDH key exchange on Curve25519
+- Modified Fernet for encrypted tokens

-- AES-128 in CBC mode with PKCS7 padding
+- AES-128 in CBC mode

-- HMAC using SHA256 for message authentication
+- HMAC for message authentication

-- IVs are generated through os.urandom()

-- No Fernet version and timestamp metadata fields
+- No Version and Timestamp metadata included

 - SHA-256

 - SHA-512

 In the default installation configuration, the X25519, Ed25519 and AES-128-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
 The hashing functions SHA-256 and SHA-512 are provided by the standard Python hashlib.
-The HKDF, HMAC, Token primitives, and the PKCS7 padding function are always provided by the following internal implementations:
+The HKDF, HMAC, Fernet primitives, and the PKCS7 padding function are always provided by the following internal implementations:

 - RNS/Cryptography/HKDF.py

 - RNS/Cryptography/HMAC.py

-- RNS/Cryptography/Token.py
+- RNS/Cryptography/Fernet.py

 - RNS/Cryptography/PKCS7.py